MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-network-atc.md

 You can also add several nodes to the cluster at once.

-## Modify default VLANs Storage or Management systems
+## Modify default VLANs for storage or management systems

 You can use default VLANs specified by Network ATC or use values specific to your environment.
 To do this use -ManagementVLAN and -StorageVLANs parameter on Add-NetIntent